nicolasverle/ansible-jenkins/README.md

 ## Usage

-First of all, install files into `/etc/ansible/roles/ansible-jenkins`, your arborescenc should look like this :
+First of all, install files into `/etc/ansible/roles/ansible-jenkins`, your directory tree should look like this :

     /etc/ansible/roles/ansible-jenkins
     |